-Oral doses of saline laxatives should be taken with one to two glasses of water.
+Oral doses of saline laxatives should be taken with one to two 8 ounce glasses of water.
 The onset of bowel response is usually 1/2 to 3 hours after consuming the laxative.
 Small doses are sometimes recommended for the treatment of occasional constipation, while larger doses can produce complete evacuation of the intestine.
 Complete cleansing of the bowel is useful in preparing for colonoscopy, sigmoidoscopy, and barium enema.

-The active ingredients in osmotic-type laxatives such as GoLYTELY, GlycoLax, and MiraLax is polyethylene glycol (PEG).
+The active ingredient in osmotic-type laxatives such as GoLYTELY, GlycoLax, and MiraLax is polyethylene glycol (PEG).
 These work by holding water in the stool to soften the stool and increasing the number of bowel movements.
 Osmotic-type laxatives are often used to cleanse the bowel prior to colonoscopies or colon surgery.

 Since there may be some absorption of the active ingredients from the intestines into the blood circulation, saline laxatives should not be used in certain individuals.
 Individuals with impaired kidney function should not use laxatives containing magnesium or phosphate salts.
 Excess accumulation of magnesium and phosphate in the blood of these individuals can lead to toxicity.
 Those who need to limit their sodium intake, such as those with congestive heart failure, kidney disease, and high blood pressure, should not use laxatives that contain sodium.